 Mini epics/prose poems from the edge of the eighties, nineties, noughties and numpties

-After I dropped the tab I thought is this escapism, or have I just taken a step towards the real real world?
-And then I spent the next stage more than understanding the interconnectedness of everything alive, I breathed it.
+After I dropped the tab I thought – is this escapism, or have I just taken a step towards the real real world?
+And then I spent the next stage more than understanding the interconnection of everything alive, I breathed it.
 Sunshine Superman – as famous as Purple Haze.
 That was ’81.
-And now in the… Read more »
+And now in… Read more »

 Bit of a let down.
 Some clown’s dream from the 60s.
 I blame, um… Pisces.

 If you ask how I view things – half empty or half full – I’d say not only is the glass drained, it’s dry.
 It’s all a question of survival.
 A well-trained eye – for a bargain, for a mug – you know, prey.
 Bread and butter.
 I move like a shark, mate.
 Better to… Read more »

 We were both 18, I expect, when she said: “I don’t want to grow old.
 This here, now, is perfect.
 Will you promise me one thing?”
 And I said: “Yep, sure, ask away.”
 “If I reach my 30th birthday, I want you to kill me without regret.”
 “Simple, you’ll stumble into a grave you’ve been… Read more »

 I seem to be the only bastard sober enough in this place to recognise a complete knob-head when he’s in your face – and we’ve got one now, occupying every available space with a TV screen.
 There’s dozens of them here, just in case you miss anything they want you to know, or see, while… Read more »

 Ideally I would have thought this through and not just taken a big step forward into the wild blue sky.
 But there you go, I always was impulsive, inclined to fail again where others only try once.
 For example, when I insulted my boss by calling him a nonce to his face.
 He deserved it,… Read more »